 Boost Your YouTube Video SEO with These Top Tips

-Are you looking for ways to optimize youtube video SEO?
+Are you looking for ways to optimize YouTube video SEO?
 If so, you’re in the right place.

-YouTube is the second largest search engine in the world, behind only Google.
+YouTube is the second largest search engine in the world, behind Google.
 And with over 1 billion hours of video watched daily, it’s clear that YouTube is here to stay.

 But with all these videos being watched, how do you ensure your target audience sees videos?